About UC San Diego

 More than fifty years ago, the founders of the University of California, San Diego had one criterion for the campus: It must be distinctive.
 Since then, UC San Diego has achieved the extraordinary in teaching, research, and public service.

-UC San Diego—recognized as one of the top ten public universities by U.S. News & World Report and named two years in a row by the Washington Monthly as number one in the nation in rankings measuring “what colleges are doing for the country”—is widely acknowledged for its innovation.
+UC San Diego—recognized as one of the top ten public universities by U.S. News & World Report and named three years in a row by the Washington Monthly as number one in the nation in rankings measuring “what colleges are doing for the country”—is widely acknowledged for its innovation.
 Here, students learn that knowledge isn’t just acquired in the classroom—life is their laboratory.

 Sixteen Nobel laureates have taught on campus.
 Other stellar faculty members have been awarded the National Medal of Science, Fields Medals, Pulitzer Prizes, MacArthur Fellowships, and many other honors, including a Tony Award and an Academy Award.